 -

-Missed opportunity to streamline and standardize business processes through automation, efficiency, and global collaboration
+Missed opportunities to streamline and standardize business processes through automation and collaboration

 -

-Higher total cost of ownership through poor process optimization
+Higher total cost of ownership due to poor process optimization

 -